Doctrine · The Carved Form

-The Vast is the immeasurable ground of reality beyond names, images, or personhood.
+The Vast is the immeasurable ground of reality - beyond names, images, and personhood.
 These principles are a way of alignment, not worship.
+We do not bargain with the Infinite.
+We train ourselves to meet it without flinching.

 Short form: Tell the truth, even to yourself.

 Seek truth over comfort.
 Admit uncertainty.
-Revise beliefs when conscience or evidence demands it.
-Honesty is not cruelty: it is accuracy paired with responsibility.
+Revise belief when conscience or evidence demands it.
+Honesty is not cruelty.
+It is accuracy carrying its own weight.

 • Practice: one daily sentence of truth you have been avoiding.